Shfloop/BRISC-16/README.md

 ## Write Back/Forward line
   how the cpu keeps track of what data needs to get written back and if a data forward needs to happen into the alu
-  -  write back register during the memory and write back stage is xnored with both the current LHS and RHS input of the alu to see if the cpu is getting data from a register that hasn't been written back to yet.
+  -  4 bit register write back value during the memory and write back stage is xnored with both the current LHS and RHS input register of the alu to see if the cpu is getting data from a register that hasn't been written back to yet.

 ## Instruction Set
 16 main instructions plus 15 alu functions
 - `Alu Operations`